Back to blog

 4. What does your support look like after go-live?

-5. What is your approach to data migration, and how do you ensure data quality?
+5. What's your approach to data migration, and how do you ensure data quality?

 6. How do you handle Odoo version upgrades for your clients?

-7. What happens if we are not satisfied with the work?
+7. What happens if we're not satisfied with the work?

-The right approach depends on your project size, internal capabilities, and how much flexibility you need.
-For many Belgian SMBs, the ability to scale consulting hours up and down without a long-term contract is more valuable than a traditional partner relationship.
+For many Belgian SMBs, the ability to scale specialist hours up and down without a long-term contract is more valuable than a traditional partner relationship.

 Making the final decision

-After your evaluations, resist the urge to overthink it.
-If you have followed the framework above, you probably already know which option feels right.
-Trust your instinct on communication quality and cultural fit.
-Those soft factors predict success more reliably than any technical assessment.
+If you've followed the framework above, you probably already know which option feels right.
+Trust your instinct on communication quality and cultural fit — those soft factors predict success more reliably than any technical assessment.

 Need help with your Odoo project?

-Get matched with a senior, local Odoo consultant.
-Free approval cycle, money-back guarantee.
+Get a senior, local Odoo specialist on your problem.
+Free intro call, money-back guarantee.